From Frustration to Flawless: Troubleshooting 3D Print Fails for Epic Cosplay Armor & Props

 Stringing & Blobs: Cleaning Up Your Lines

-Ever finished a print only to find it covered in fine plastic cobwebs or unsightly blobs?
+Finishing a print only to find it covered in fine plastic cobwebs or unsightly blobs is frustrating.
 This “hairiness” is called stringing, and those unwanted material deposits are, well, blobs.
-While a bit of post-processing with a heat gun can quickly clean up stringing, preventing it saves time and produces a cleaner base for paint and finishes on your armor.
+A heat gun can clean up stringing quickly in post, but preventing it saves time and gives you a cleaner base for paint and finishes.

 The Fix: Retraction, Temperature, and Print Speed

-Stringing and blobs typically stem from incorrect filament retraction settings or overly high print temperatures.
-Retraction is when your printer pulls the filament back slightly into the nozzle during non-printing moves to relieve pressure, preventing oozing.
+Stringing and blobs typically come from incorrect filament retraction settings or overly high print temperatures.
+Retraction is when your printer pulls the filament back slightly into the nozzle during non-printing moves to relieve pressure and prevent oozing.

 1. Retraction Settings: These are critical.